Advantages of Aluminum Wiring

 Aluminium wires require higher maintenance than copper wiring.
 This is partly due to the high wear and tear rate as well as the greater risk of fire.
 For example, aluminium also undergoes corrosion when it encounters certain metal compounds, and this oxidization gives the connection increased resistance.
 This adds to overall home maintenance costs.

 Advantages of Copper Wiring

 Copper has one of the highest electrical conductivity rates among metals, which allows it to be soldered with ease.
 It also makes it possible for smaller conductors to be used to transmit power loads.
 Smaller conductors are easier to transport and install, and they cost less, which helps manage wiring costs.
-Copper doesn’t undergo the same extreme expansion and contraction cycles as aluminum so it is a more stable material to use.
+Copper doesn’t undergo the same extreme expansion and contraction cycles as aluminium so it is a more stable material to use.

 Due to its high ductile properties, copper can be formed into very fine wire, making it more versatile.
 Copper has a high tensile strength as well, so it can undergo extreme stress but show minimal signs of wear and tear.
-This makes the wiring more durable than aluminum.
+This makes the wiring more durable than aluminium.
 Due to its great resilience, high durability, low maintenance, and high performance, copper wiring also adds to home value.

 Copper wire costs much more than aluminium, so when extensive wiring is necessary, the overall costs may prove to be prohibitive.
 Copper is also heavier which can add to the difficulty in wiring.
 More supports are required to secure the heavier wire in place, which also adds to the overall cost.